Skip to Content

 Finally, suspended losses with respect to S corporation stock expire upon the shareholder’s death because suspended loss carryovers are personal to the shareholder and cannot be transferred.
 With respect to a grantor trust, the deemed owner is treated as the shareholder.
 Accordingly, a grantor trust’s suspended losses expire upon the death of the deemed owner.
 In the case of a dual settlor grantor trust, the result should be that one-half of the suspended losses with respect to the deceased deemed owner expires on death and the remaining one-half with respect to the surviving deemed owner should continue.

-For more information on S corporations and dealing with S corporation stock after a shareholder’s death, please call Comiter, Singer, Baseman & Braun, LLP at (561) 626-2101 or toll free (800) 226-1484 to speak with the firm’s estate planning attorneys.
+For more information on S corporations and dealing with S corporation stock after a shareholder’s death, please call Comiter Singer at (561) 626-2101 or toll free (800) 226-1484 to speak with the firm’s estate planning attorneys.